matthewpalmer/postdata/README.md

-You can extract the POST data from a request without the use of external frameworks such as Express.
+You can extract the POST or PUT data from a request without the use of external frameworks such as Express.
 I probably sourced this from StackOverflow or forums.
 If you're trying to convert JSON to a string check out 'jape' npm module or use `querystring.stringify`.

 This module was built to work with curl: